-All managers are required to have a current copy of the League By-Laws and Playing rules in their possession at league games.
+All managers are required to have a current copy of the League By-Laws, Playing rules and Field Guide Lines in their possession at league games.
+Access to electronic copies stored on portable devices or access to the league web site is acceptable.